rguske/rguske.github.io/post/elevate-your-cloud-native-journey-knative-the-vmware-tanzu-way-part-1-streamlined-installation-of-knative/index.md

 --poll-timeout 30m
 ```

-Oh, oh, no Kubernetes deployments or pods showing up...
+Oh, oh, no deployments or pods showing up...

 ### Pod Security Admission Controller :punch:

 After a long breath of waiting for pods finally showing up on my cluster, I got troubled.
-The Pods Security Policy admission controller hitted me a couple of times already.
+The (old) Pods Security Policy admission controller hitted me a couple of times already.
 Therefore, I checked one of the created `replicaSets` within the `Knative-Serving` namespace and there I found it:

 ```shell
 [...]